tasmota/docs/docs/Zigbee.md

 `"ModelId":"Lightify Switch Mini"`

-To pair the Smart+ Switch Mini with the Bridge you need to hold `Arrow Up` and `Middel Button` for 3 Seconds.
+To pair the Smart+ Switch Mini with the Bridge you need to hold `Arrow Up` and `Middle Button` for 3 seconds.
 Each Button is linked to another Endpoint. `Arrow Up`is Endpoint 1, `Arrow Down` is Endpoint 2 and `Middle Button`is Endpoint 3.
-To link the Smart+ Switch Mini with IKEA Tradfri dimmable lights i used the followin commands
+To link the Smart+ Switch Mini with IKEA Tradfri dimmable lights, I used the following commands

 The IKEA light needs to be `Group 100`for this example.
 ```haskell